 One notable extra: the LS-284C’s legs disassemble easily for cleaning by fully unscrewing the leg twist locks and it’s notable that the leg shims are a single piece design.
 The design makes it much less likely to be accidentally lost when compared to the traditional two piece tripod leg shims found on nearly every competing tripod brand.
 It also seems like the shim design would be less likely to become detached from the leg under wear-and-tear, which is how traditional tripod legs can get stuck, or overextend.

-Unfortunately, the leg twist locks are not sealed in any way, so incursion of dust or water into the leg is still possible, but that won’t stop us from trying to get it dirty when we need to.
+Unfortunately, the leg twist lock collars are not sealed in any way, so incursion of dust or water into the leg is still possible, but that won’t stop us from trying to get it dirty when we need to.

 The LS-284C features a side facing 1/4″-20 thread between two of the hinge clevis points on the apex of the tripod for mounting a magic arm, and a bottom facing 1/4″-20 thread for attaching an optional carabiner for hanging a camera bag.